-The NSW Government’s new coastal management framework has been in place since 2018.
-Our goal is to improve the way we plan for and assess coastal development, to protect our coastal way of life and coastal and marine environmental assets, and to manage coastal hazards.
+The NSW Government’s coastal management framework has been in place since 2018.
+It was created to improve the way we identify and adapt to hazards, and plan for and assess coastal development.
+Its components help protect our way of life and our coastal and marine environments.

 - the Resilience and Hazards SEPP (Chapter 2)

 - funding support, including grants which governments and other stakeholders can apply for, to plan and carry out coastal and estuary projects.